svanderbleek/twpgtwp/README.md

 Definitional Interpreters Revisted
-BinRec: Dynamic Binary Lifting and Recompilation Optimization of dynamic languages using hierarchical layering of virtual machines
+BinRec: Dynamic Binary Lifting and Recompilation Optimization of dynamic languages using hierarchical layering of virtual machines A Data-Oriented (and Beyond) Network Architecture
+An association-based model of dynamic behaviour

 ## Binary Analysis